proxmox/proxmox-offline-mirror/docs/installation.rst

 All Debian based systems use APT as a package management tool.
 The lists of repositories are defined in ``/etc/apt/sources.list`` and the ``.list`` files found in the ``/etc/apt/sources.d/`` directory.
+Newer systems will also use ``.sources`` file in the new deb822 format found at the same location.
 Updates can be installed directly with the ``apt`` command line tool, or via the GUI.

 APT ``sources.list`` files list one package repository per line, with the most preferred source listed first.
 Empty lines are ignored, and a ``#`` character anywhere on a line marks the remainder